RMHogervorst/scheduling_r_scripts/README.md

 *[back to top](#scheduling_r_scripts)*

 Gitlab introduced 'runners' years ago.
 There is a huge collection of runners available. these are docker containers that you can use.
+The syntax seems somewhat easier than github.

-**Where are the costs?**: 2000 CI/CD minutes a month for free.
+**Where are the costs?**: 2000 CI/CD minutes a month for free over all your projects.
 You can buy 1000 additional CI/CD minutes for 10 dollar.
 If you self host gitlab and the runners than you pay for the servers, network etc yourself and there is no extra pay for CI/CD.
+If I run this daily and every run will indeed take 10 minutes as they do now.
+I do not have enough space for running continuously.
+I should get my runs under 5.4 minutes.

-**How easy is it to set up and use. and how easy can you transfer your work to your coworker**: I don't know yet #TODO
+**How easy is it to set up and use. and how easy can you transfer your work to your coworker**: I found a few examples and if you write the file in the gitlab editor in the browser it really helps you while you type.
+It is not really hard, but not easy either.
+You can just hand over the configuration to a coworker and it will work for them too.

 **Can you manage your entire configuration in code?**:  yes

-**Is there logging, how easy is it see what exactly went wrong?**: I don't know yet #TODO
+**Is there logging, how easy is it see what exactly went wrong?**: Yes, there is extensive logging, you can see the output of the container and highlighted what your commands were.
+So you can see that it failed because you did not install `libssl-dev` for instance.

-**How precise is it and will it auto recover on failure?**: I don't know yet #TODO
+**How precise is it and will it auto recover on failure?**: When a 'pipeline' / job fails you get a notification. but not automatic retry.

-**how do you have to deal with secrets? can they leak?**:I don't know yet #TODO
+**how do you have to deal with secrets? can they leak?**: Under settings/  'CI/CD'  you can add env variables that are accesable in the gitlab script.

 **in what country does it run**: that depends on if you use a on premise gitlab instance or the public version.
 I cannot find where the public version lives.

 **links**:

 * a blogpost describing how to use R on  [gitlab with docker containers for package building ](https://blog.methodsconsultants.com/posts/developing-r-packages-with-usethis-and-gitlab-ci-part-ii/)
+*

 ### Github

 *[back to top](#scheduling_r_scripts)*

 Github actions is not really meant for scheduling scripts, but it does support it.
+You can set up an action (see blogpost link at the bottom) to schedule a run using the CRON syntax. github uses UTC.

-**Where are the costs?**:  Github actions are free for 2000 actions minutes/month
+**Where are the costs?**:  Github actions are free for 2000 actions minutes/month over all your projects.
+If I run this daily and every run will indeed take 8 minutes as they do now I can run 250 actions a month, which is enough for my usecase.

 **How easy is it to set up and use. and how easy can you transfer your work to your coworker**: There are more and more examples but the setup was not super easy because the steps are slow